 Joovv Go 2.0 Review (2026): Strong Brand, Weak Specs

-The Joovv Go 2.0 is a well-built device from a trusted brand — but in 2026 it is outclassed on every measurable spec: power (30W vs 60W), wavelength (660nm only, no NIR), and real-world battery life (~75 min vs 6 hours).
-You’re paying for the brand, not the hardware.
+The Joovv Go 2.0 is a well-built device from a trusted brand, but in 2026 it is outclassed on every measurable spec.
+With only 30W of power, a single 660nm wavelength (no deep-tissue NIR), and a weak 75-minute battery life, you are paying for the logo, not the hardware.

 Score Breakdown